Artist Statement

 — Caspar David Friedrich

-The land continues on whether we direct our gaze towards it or not, and there is a sublime beauty in that fact, but we have the unique capability as humans to destroy it.
-There is a need to respect the delicate balance in which it operates, the symbiotic relationship it maintains with all living things, because there is a real fear that, in the not-so-distant future, these lands may, in fact, only reside in photographs.
+Nature is unique in that it continues on whether we direct our gaze towards it or not.
+Unfortunately, our position in the universe has also gifted us with the capacity to destroy it.
+Respect is required for these places as well as the symbiotic relationship nature maintains with all living things, as in the near future these lands may, in fact, only reside in photographs.